Azraelbazrael/monster_puzzlers/DOCUMENTATION.md

 	return instance

 ```
-Character_resource inherits from Stats and uses most of the same logic.
+Under a new file, character stats inherits from the stats class and uses most of the same logic.
 * amount / damage is determined by a value to be assigned when called
 * stamina opperates identically to health, when instanced into a scene both are at their maximum value